 What is Periodontics?

 Periodontics is the specialty in Dentistry that studies the care and treatment of the tissues surrounding and supporting the teeth.
-Also called periodontia.
-Periodontics can be divided into Surgical periodontics and Non-Surgical Periodontics
+This means the gums and the bone around the teeth.
+A common problem in adults is gum disease (called Periodontitis).
+Periodontics treats gum disease, and can be divided into Surgical periodontics and Non-Surgical Periodontics

 Surgical Periodontal Treatment